 - 1. All construction methods and materials for improvements shall conform to the approved improvement plans, the requirements of the applicable construction permit, and any other applicable City standards and requirements. - 2.
 All construction of improvements is subject to inspection by the City Engineer.
-The subdivider shall notify the City Engineer before beginning the construction of any improvements.
-The City shall have full access to the improvement work at all times during its construction.
+The subdivider and/or developer shall notify the City Engineer before beginning the construction of any improvements.
+The City shall always have full access to the improvement work during its construction.